The Mighty Thor: Thunder in Her Veins

 This is a step up from the two preceding graphic novels featuring the Jane Foster version of Thor.
 The extent of Aaron’s ambitious plot has been revealed, and Dauterman is the artist to deliver it.
 With Thunder in Her Veins this Thor leaps from being an okay superhero series to a good one.
 The series continues with The Lords of Midgard.

 Aaron’s Thor has been rapidly elevated to cult status, meaning this content is found in no less than four bulky collections.
-Look for Jane Foster: The Saga of the Mighty Thor, Thor, Goddess of Thunder Omnibus, the second volume of Thor by Jason Aaron: The Complete Collection and the first Thor by Jason Aaron Omnibus.
+Look for Jane Foster: The Saga of the Mighty Thor, Thor, Goddess of Thunder Omnibus, the third volume of Thor by Jason Aaron: The Complete Collection and the first Thor by Jason Aaron Omnibus.

 Loading...